 "Oh, I'm attracting something?!" she snapped, swerving her head around to glare.
 "You see these idiots here?
 They're apparently attracted to annoying others for the heck of it!"

 The feline wrung her hands.
 "Suicune, it's not their fault," she whispered.

 The beast snorted.
 "Yeah, like it was my fault Entei became this.
-You know, he used to follow orders very well, and he had the unspoken rules memorized and all that crap.
+You know, he used to follow orders very well, and he was capable of holding intelligent conversations and all that crap.
 Now he's become this blubbering idiot even after I took care of him for those godawful months!"